discountry/openai-telegram-bot/README.md

 The bot using two kinds of APIs from OpenAPI official & chatGPT web api.

+`liveChat.js` for simulating the chatgpt website live reply in telegram.

+`turbo.js` for newest `gpt-3.5` official chatgpt API.

 `index.js` for OpenAPI official api —— reliable but expensive.

 `chat.js` for chatGPT web api —— free but slow & can get to network issues.